Knee MRI

 Types of Treatment and Mechanisms

-MRI examinations are mainly divided into general and high-field types, with field strengths typically ranging from 1.5T to 3T.
+MRI examinations are mainly divided into general and high-field types, with field strengths typically between 1.5T and 3T.
 The principle involves aligning hydrogen nuclei in the body using a magnetic field, then exciting and receiving signals with radio pulses, which are reconstructed by a computer into cross-sectional images.
 This process can clearly display soft tissue issues such as ligament tears and meniscal injuries.

-Compared to X-ray or ultrasound, MRI can better visualize minute internal joint structures, such as anterior cruciate ligament (ACL) or medial collateral ligament injuries.
+Compared to X-ray or ultrasound, MRI can better visualize microscopic structures within the joint, such as anterior cruciate ligament (ACL) or medial collateral ligament injuries.
 The examination takes approximately 20-40 minutes, requiring the patient to remain still to ensure image quality.

 Indications